mmunz/c1_fsc_slider/Readme.md

 ## Miscellaneous
 This extension includes jQuery in `JSFooterLibs`.
-If you already have jQuery on your site, overwrite this in your TypoScript or set the constant `plugin.tx_fluidstyledslider.settings.includejQuery` to 0.
+If you already have jQuery on your site, overwrite this in your TypoScript or set the constant `plugin.tx_c1fscslider.settings.includejQuery` to 0.